slds-lmu/i2ml/content/chapters/09_tuning/09-00-nutshell-tuning.md

 title: "Chapter 09.00: Tuning & Nested Resampling: In a Nutshell"
 weight: 9000
 ---
-In this nutshell chunk, we explore tuning and nested resampling, focusing on their roles in evaluating and optimizing the performance of machine learning models for enhanced accuracy and effectiveness.
+In this nutshell chunk, we explore tuning and nested resampling, focusing on their roles in evaluating and optimizing the performance of machine learning models.

 <!--more-->